Chris-Goyette/MyWebsite/README.md

-# Chris' Portfolio Website
+# Chris' Portfolio Website (work in progress)

 ## Project Overview

 This [website](https://chris-goyette.github.io/MyWebsite/) serves as a digital portfolio showcasing my skills, projects, and professional interests.
 It's a living document aimed at giving prospective employers and connections an idea of who I am and what I can do.
-As of August 2023, the website is in its initial stages, but stay tuned for more updates!
+As of September 2023, the website is in its initial stages, but stay tuned for more updates!

 ## Technologies Used